andrew/ultimate-awesome/README.md

 - [awesome-crypto-trading-bots](https://github.com/botcrypto-io/awesome-crypto-trading-bots) - Awesome crypto trading bots.
 - [DevSecOps](https://github.com/hahwul/DevSecOps) - ♾️ Collection and Roadmap for everyone who wants DevSecOps.
 Hope your DevOps are more safe 😎.
 - [awesome-dynamodb](https://github.com/alexdebrie/awesome-dynamodb) - List of resources for learning about modeling, operating, and using Amazon DynamoDB.
-- [awesome-llm-powered-agent](https://github.com/hyp1231/awesome-llm-powered-agent) - Awesome things about LLM-powered agents.
-Papers / Repos / Blogs / .
 - [awesome-electron-alternatives](https://github.com/sudhakar3697/awesome-electron-alternatives) - A curated list of awesome Electron alternatives.
 - [awesome-deep-learning-resources](https://github.com/guillaume-chevalier/awesome-deep-learning-resources) - Rough list of my favorite deep learning resources, useful for revisiting topics or for reference.
 I have got through all of the content listed there, carefully. - Guillaume Chevalier.
 - [awesome-service-workers](https://github.com/TalAter/awesome-service-workers) - :nut_and_bolt: A collection of awesome resources for learning Service Workers.
+- [awesome-fraud-detection-papers](https://github.com/benedekrozemberczki/awesome-fraud-detection-papers) - A curated list of data mining papers about fraud detection.
 - [awesome-geek-podcasts](https://github.com/guipdutra/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
-- [awesome-fraud-detection-papers](https://github.com/benedekrozemberczki/awesome-fraud-detection-papers) - A curated list of data mining papers about fraud detection.
 - [awesome-mpc](https://github.com/rdragos/awesome-mpc) -  A curated list of multi party computation resources and links.
 - [awesome-spark](https://github.com/awesome-spark/awesome-spark) - A curated list of awesome Apache Spark packages and resources.
 - [awesome-android](https://github.com/LinuxCafeFederation/awesome-android) - A curated list of awesome open source Android applications, tutorials and resources.